ChuxinYang/Text-Classification-using-LDA-and-Word2Vec/README.md

 # Text-Classification-using-LDA-and-Word2Vec

-We collected the COVID-19 related donation data from GoFundMe platform and classified campaigns using the supervised text classification.
+We collected the COVID-19 related donation data from GoFundMe platform and classified campaigns using the text classification.
 Specifically, we categorized campaigns based on beneficiaries: raised for selves and immediate family members (self) or for the organizations, institutes and healthcare workers (community).
 Here are the steps of the analysis:

 1. Data preprocessing